-The fund's exposure to the fossil fuel industry has decreased in the last year, from 9% to 8%.
-The fund has diverse exposure to multiple sectors in order to achieve the target risk / return objectives.
+The portfolio has a 9% exposure to the fossil fuel industry, and maintains diverse exposure to multiple sectors in order to achieve the target risk / return objectives.

 How the metrics should be interpreted

 Scenarios

 In assessing the resilience of the product, we have considered a range of climaterelated scenarios, as outlined in the TCFD guidance.
 These scenarios - 'orderly', 'disorderly', and 'hot house' world-have been used to evaluate the specified risks, considering both the likelihood and impact of these risks on our business.